ECI IDIOMAS BAILEN (BAILÉN, JAÉN) SPAIN

 6) Typical teaching timetable

-We expect to see proof of careful lesson planning/timetabling and the prompt executions of administrative duties when required.
-Teachers need to be in school in the morning although we don´t set a specific time to come in to plan classes
+We expect to see proof of careful lesson planning/timetabling and the prompt execution of administrative duties when required.
+Teachers need to be in school at the designated time to plan classes.
+This is class preparation time paid by the school, not contact teaching hours.

-As this is a new school, we have a substantial library of EFL materials which is constantly up-dated and added to since we play a lot of emphasis on teacher development in this school.
+We have all the latest supplementary EFL books and materials since we place a lot of emphasis on teacher development in this school.
 We also use the latest course books and itools.
 We are always keen to buy new materials and welcome suggestions.
-What we don´t have in Bailén, we do have in Andújar and teachers will have full access to these materials.
+What we don´t have in Bailén, we do have in our Andújar school.
 We also have lots of new teaching resources which we have designed and made up especially for the school.
-We subscribe to various EFL publications and teaching magazines.
 In the staffroom there are filing cabinets with supplementary materials for each course book.
-We organise competitions each year and we have an on-going termly star award system as a motivation booster with prizes at the end each term.

 We use the following course books depending on age and level.
 For some age groups we might use different course books depending on the group level and dynamics.